thisbenrogers/Graphs/projects/social/README.md

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

- - Just less than 60% (58.1% averaged over several self-tests) of other users will be in a particular users extended social network.
+ - About 99% of other users will be in a particular users extended social network.
 The average degree of separation is roughly 5.